Efficient upsampling for tensor-network and quantum-state encoded functions: Applications

-Following \cite{Peddinti2024} idea of softening an indicator function to start with a low-rank object, we encode the indicator function of a tampered airplane wing on a lattice four times larger (per dimension), leaving sufficient room for vortical structures relevant to fluid simulation.
+Following the idea of softening an indicator function in order to have a low-rank object \cite{Peddinti2024}, we softened the indicator function of a tampered airplane wing, and then we embed it on a lattice four times larger (per dimension) than it, leaving sufficient room for vortical structures relevant to fluid simulation.
+As before, we start with a TT representation of the wing on a coarse grid with $2^{10}$ points per dimension.
 Then, we resolute new scales with a $C^1$ cubic kernel applied across all dimensions.
-We compare the running time of TTI on both QTT-interleaved and QTT-Tucker against TTcross.
-As mentioned in Sec.~\ref{sec: QTT interpolation} and shown in Fig.~\ref{fig:3d_wing}), QTT-T is faster: TTI acts on each dimension independently, so only a QTT with $M+1$ cores is rounded.
-In contrast, QTT-I with TTI require rounding over $3M$ cores, which is slower.
-In terms of number of parameters, both formats show an exponential compression, although the initial QTT-T compression is better.
-Moreover, Fig.~\ref{fig:3d_wing}\textbf{a} shows that for a fixed number of sweeps, the time taken by TTcross grows approximately linearly with the number of cores and the resulting QTT approximation is inaccurate.
-Allowing more sweeps improves the TTcross quality, but with a polynomial growth in time, making it impractical.
-In contrast, TTI obtains the QTT representation of the mask practically in constant time and with a constant error regardless of the number of scales.
-On the other hand, Fig.~\ref{fig:3d_wing}\textbf{b} shows \emph{exponential compression} for QTT-I and QTT-T with TTI, since the maximum TT rank remains essentially constant as the number of cores increases.
-QTT-C achieves slightly better compression because we fix the number of sweeps, and thus the maximum bond dimension remains bounded.
-However, this compressed tensor exhibits an error that grows exponentially (with the number of cores).
+We compare the running time of TTI on both QTT-interleaved and QTT-Tucker against \texttt{TT-Cross}.
+As mentioned in Sec.~\ref{sec: QTT interpolation} and shown in Fig.~\ref{fig:3d_wing}\textbf{a}, QTT-T is faster: TTI acts on each dimension independently, so only QTTs with $M+1$ cores are rounded.
+In contrast, QTT-I with TTI requires rounding over $3M$ cores, which is slower.
+In terms of number of parameters, both formats show exponential compression, although the initial QTT-T compression is better.
+Moreover, Fig.~\ref{fig:3d_wing}\textbf{a} shows that for a fixed number of sweeps, the time taken by \texttt{TT-Cross} grows approximately linearly with the number of cores and the resulting QTT approximation is inaccurate.
+Allowing more sweeps improves the \texttt{TT-Cross} quality, but with a polynomial growth in time, making it impractical.
+In contrast, TTI obtains the QTT representation of the mask in constant time and with a constant error regardless of the number of , see Fig.~\ref{fig:3d_wing}\textbf{a}.
+Furthermore, Fig.~\ref{fig:3d_wing}\textbf{b} shows \emph{exponential compression} for QTT-I and QTT-T with TTI, since the maximum TT rank remains constant as the number of cores increases.
+QTT-C achieves slightly better compression because we fix the number of sweeps, and thus the maximum TT-rank remains bounded.
+However, this compressed tensor exhibits an error that grows exponentially with the number of cores.